bt-88/deltasight-statistics/README.md

 # DeltaSight.Statistics
 Efficient tracking of the statistical descriptors (Mean, St. Deviation, Variance) of a numeric sample.
-Manipulation of the descriptors is done *in one pass* with help of Welford's algoirithm for updating the *variance* (and *standard deviation*).
+Manipulation of the descriptors is done *in one pass* with help of Welford's algorithm for updating the *variance* (and *standard deviation*).

-Useful if you need to update the *running* statistics of a very large sample in *one pass*.
-For instance when processing streaming data.
+Useful if you need to update the *running* statistics of a very large sample in *one pass*, such as with streaming data.

 ## Features
 * Fast one pass algorithm for: